We’ve all been there.

 a) induct your closest friend as your breakup accountability buddy (who would be happy to be there for you who also has the ability to pick up the phone at work)

-b) let her know that she is always “on shift” for the next 3 (or more) days (within reason…3am is for sleeping only)
+b) let them know that she is always “on shift” for the next 3 (or more) days (within reason…3am is for sleeping only)

-c) explain that whenever you get the “craving” to talk to him or respond back, you’re going to call her instead
+c) explain that whenever you get the “craving” to talk to your ex, or respond back, you’re going to call them instead

-d) ask her to specifically ask you these questions: where are you?
+d) ask your friend to specifically ask you these questions: where are you?
 What were you just doing?
 How are you feeling about [texting him/his text to you]?
 What would you want to say to him if you did respond?

 e) then have her explain to you how strong you really are — you need to hear this